coodig/im-sphare/README.md

 ## 🚀 Deployment

 - Push code to GitHub/GitLab.
-- Configure hosting (Hostinger / DigitalOcean / AWS).
+- Configure hosting (Hostinger).
 - Setup .env for production database + mail configuration.
 - Run migrations and seeders.

 ## 📜 License

-### This project is licensed under the MIT License.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+You may use, share, and adapt the code for personal and educational purposes, but **commercial use is strictly prohibited**.

+See the [LICENSE](LICENSE) file for details.

-🤝 Contributing
+## 🤝 Contributing
+Contributions are welcome!
+If you have suggestions for improvements, feel free to fork the repo and submit a pull request.
+Pull requests are welcome, and please open an issue first to discuss major changes.

 - Fork the repository
 - Create a feature branch (git checkout -b feature-name)